French Prepositions: The Ultimate Guide (with Audio and Examples)

 In English, you’re in bed.
 In French, you’re at your bed.

-If you look at the word “preposition,” you can probably already guess that it’s a word that comes before something; it’s pre-posed.
-But that doesn’t help very much.
+Just from the word “preposition,” you can already guess that it’s a word that comes before something; it’s pre-posed.

 French Prepositions of Place

 French prepositions of place are the easiest to tackle because they’re the easiest to imagine.

 They allow you to physically situate a person, place or thing in space.
 The French prepositions of place are:

 |in front of

 Le chat est sur la chaise.
 (The cat is on the chair.)